zhangli-abcd/TVR-Applicability/draft-ietf-tvr-applicability.md

 - When the schedules are generated and executed in centralized manner and within the same device, the topology YANG module is also not applicable.
 Therefore, this scenario is also outside of the scope of this document.

-- When the schedules are generated and executed in centralized manner but on different devices.
+- When the schedules are generated and executed in a centralized manner but on different devices.
 For example, the schedule is generated by the managing device, and executed by the network controller.
 In this scenario the scheduled topology changes need to be sent to the execution device through the topology YANG module.
 This scenario is called "Centralized Scenario".

 - When the schedules are generated in a centralized manner and executed in a distributed manner, the YANG module needs to be used to deliver the scheduled topology changes to the managed device.
 This scenario is called "Distributed Scenario".

-To summarize the key differences between these scenarios are:
+To summarize the key differences between these scenarios:

 - Centralized Scenario: Schedules are generated by the managing device, stored in the network controller, and executed by network devices.
-Route computation runs in the controller, and routing results are pushed to the network devices.
+Route computation takes place in the controller, and routing results are pushed to the network devices.

 - Distributed Scenario: Schedules are generated by the managing